tegorman13/Dissertation/docs/Sections/igas_gfm.md

 experience should be.
 Varied versus constant participants may be expected to learn to generalize their experience to different degrees.
-To accommodate this difference, the generalization parameter of the instance-based model (in the present case, the c parameter) can be allowed to vary between the two groups to reflect the tendency of learners to adaptively tune the extent of their generalization.
+To accommodate this difference, the generalization parameter of the instance-based model (in the present case, the $c$ parameter) can be allowed to vary between the two groups to reflect the tendency of learners to adaptively tune the extent of their generalization.
 One specific hypothesis is that people adaptively set a value of c to fit